MAKE IT WORK

 Structure Budget

-This table is the structure subsystem budget, it includes the materials the structure team needs to build the rocket body and the fins.
-The total estimated price of the Structure components is around $1,920.
+This table shows the structure subsystem budget, which included the materials the structure team needed to build the rocket body and fins.
+The total estimated cost of the structure components was approximately $3,198.54.

 Propulsion Budget